sreilly1977/dlh-cyber_security/blue_team/1x00_first_watch/3-physical_assessment.md

 - **Confidentiality:** Switch-level access enables traffic mirroring/spanning to capture all network traffic on affected segments, including PHI transmitted between workstations, servers, and medical devices on the flat 10.10.0.0/16 network
 - **Availability:** Attacker can disable switch ports, reconfigure spanning tree, or shut down the switch entirely, causing network outages to entire floors of the hospital

-**Severity: Critical** — The combination of physical access (unlocked, ajar) and credential exposure (plaintext, prominently displayed) means the network infrastructure is effectively uncontrolled.
+**Severity: Critical**: The combination of physical access (unlocked, ajar) and credential exposure (plaintext, prominently displayed) means the network infrastructure is effectively uncontrolled.
 The flat network topology documented by Marcus amplifies the blast radius of any switch-level compromise to the entire organization.

 ---